cprecioso/zotero-translators/readme.md

 It might work on browsers, through [`webpack`](https://webpack.js.org), [`browserify`](http://browserify.org), [`parcel-bundler`](https://parceljs.org),
 or similar.
 However, it has not been tested with any of them, so exercise caution.
-Also, on load, this module includes _all_ of the [more than 500 translators](https://github.com/zotero/translators) that Zotero has.
+Some translators call to non-CORS-enabled web services.
+Also, on load, this module includes _all_ of the
+[more than 500 translators](https://github.com/zotero/translators) that Zotero
+has.
 This might not be optimal for web browsing applications.
 [Further discussion here.](https://github.com/cprecioso/zotero-translators/issues/1)